 They need to explicitly know the rules around what is acceptable.

 We cannot leave it up to schools to teach consent.
 It’s our job, not the school’s, to make sure we don’t raise rapists (sorry to be so explicit, but it is what it is).
 Schools definitely have a role to play in ensuring teens exist in a respectful culture that doesn’t condone inappropriate sexual behaviour or sexism or criminal acts of any kind.
 But, like I said, it’s our job to ensure our kids aren’t assholes.
+It’s also our job to ensure that our child feels comfortable speaking up for themselves – to say yes or no, but also to speak up when someone doesn’t respect their wishes.

 It’s black and white

-They may be a ‘good person’;
+Our teen may be a ‘good person’;

 we might ‘trust them to do the right thing’;